-1999 Opel Tigra 1.4 16v from Germany
+1999 Opel Tigra 1.4 petrol from UK and Ireland

 Would you buy another car from this manufacturer?
 Yes

-Review Date: 19th October, 2016
+Review Date: 30th October, 2016